-Agencies must meet the following standards:
+Agencies must meet the following standards: 1.
+Have a waiver service location in Pennsylvania.

-1. Have a waiver service location in Pennsylvania.
+1. Have a warver service location in remissivalia.

 4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.